-The otter (Lutra lutra) is protected under the Irish Wildlife Acts (1976 and 2000) and is also listed in Annexes II and IV of the Habitats Directive.
+Otter Lutra lutra are protected under the Irish Wildlife Acts (1976 and 2000) and is also listed in Annexes II and IV of the Habitats Directive.
 It is listed as one of the qualifying features of interest in the Castlemaine SAC.
 The database of the Mammals of Ireland 2016-2025 reported up to 45 sightings of otter within the SAC boundary, latest record was in January 2018.